cvlab-stonybrook/doc3D-dataset/README.md

 # doc3D
+Doc3D is the first 3D dataset focused on document unwarping with realistic paper warping and renderings.
 <p align="center">
   <img src="data.gif">
 </p>

-Doc3D is the first 3D dataset focused on document unwarping.
 It contains 100k images with the following ground-truths:
 - 3D Coordinates
 - Depth
 - UV